MeToo movement in South Korea

+The MeToo movement has been active in South Korea since the late 2010s.

+Origin

-Prosecutor Seo Ji-hyun, an incumbent prosecutor in South Korea (the 33rd class of the Judicial Research and Training Institute), posted a message on the e-pros bulletin board of the prosecution's internal network on January 29, 2018, and later appeared on JTBC's newsroom and confessed to sexual harassment for the first time through interviews.
-For more information, refer to the internal sex scandal documents of the prosecution office.
+The inciting incident for the MeToo movement in South Korea was when Seo Ji-hyun, an incumbent prosecutor in South Korea (the 33rd class of the Judicial Research and Training Institute), posted a message on the e-pros bulletin board of the prosecution's internal network on January 29, 2018, and later appeared on JTBC's newsroom, confessing to sexual harassment for the first time through interviews.

 The incident angered many Koreans, and the incident triggered the spread of the Korean version of the #MeToo movement.
 In the end, the commission said it would conduct an investigation into sexual violence within the prosecution.